9 places to grab a bite at and around Queen's Hall and Summerhall

 28 Clerk Street

-Kampong Ah Lee is always a busy little place where you can grab flavour-packed Malaysian food.
+Kampong Ah Lee is a busy little place where you can grab flavour-packed Malaysian food.
 The chicken satay is drowning in sauce and spicy bowls of laksa warm the back of the throat.
-You can order a cooling bottle of Tiger beer or BYOB.
+Order a cooling bottle of Tiger beer or BYOB.
 Fun, fast and casual.

 Kim's Mini Meals